 Students will be assessed at the end of each course and internship by the instructor.
-After the successful completion of the requirements for the certificate, students will submit an approval form to be signed by the undergraduate coordinator and director of the Interdisciplinary Undergraduate Certificate in Museum Studies.
+After the successful completion of the requirements for the certificate, students will submit an approval form to be signed by the graduate coordinator and director of the Interdisciplinary Graduate Certificate in Museum Studies.
 The courses within the certificate program will be evaluated through course evaluations.
 Upon completion of the certificate program, a voluntary survey will be distributed to students to assess their overall experience and learning outcomes achieved during the program.
 The program will assess and report student learning outcomes through the University-wide reporting system.
 Students will be voluntarily tracked after graduation to study how the certificate program benefits their professional and educational careers.
-In addition, the new certificate will be assessed as part of the UGA comprehensive program review carried out every seven years.